KyleVaughn/UM2/docs/source/install.rst

 .. code-block:: bash

     sudo apt install -y clang-15 clang-format-15 clang-tidy-15 libomp-15-dev cppcheck

     # It may be necessary to symlink clang-format-15 and clang-tidy-15 to clang-format
     # and clang-tidy, respectively.
     sudo ln -s /usr/bin/clang-format-15 /usr/bin/clang-format
     sudo ln -s /usr/bin/clang-tidy-15 /usr/bin/clang-tidy

+Scripts to perform these steps are available in the ``UM2/dependencies/apt`` directory of the git repository.

 .. _installing_prerequisites_with_brew: